Know in one minute about Goji berries health benefits

 9. Treat Metabolic syndrome

-Metabolic syndrome is a complex of diseases which includes cardiovascular disease, abdominal obesity, dyslipidemia, and type 2 diabetes mellitus.
-14 g of goji berry for 45 days increases the antioxidant protection of plasma and whole blood, thereby lowering the oxidative stress.
+Metabolic syndrome is a complex of diseases that include cardiovascular disease, abdominal obesity, dyslipidemia, and type 2 diabetes mellitus.
+14 g of goji berry for 45 days increases the antioxidant protection of plasma and whole blood, thereby lowering oxidative stress.

 Long-term ingestion of these berries is also effective for the reduction of abdominal fat (waist circumference) and lipid peroxidation (17).
 Thus goji berry increases metabolic rate and protects against the development of cardiovascular diseases, diabetes, and related complications (18).

 10. Boost immunity

 A research study suggested that 150 g of fresh goji berry, for 30 days by older healthy adults (55-72 years old) improves the immune system.
 Daily consumption of goji berry increases general feelings of well-being, such as fatigue and sleep, and boosts short-term memory.
 It also increases the number of lymphocytes and improves focus without any adverse effect on the elderly (19).

 Beside Goji berries health benefits there are some side effects too.
 These are as follows.

 A person who is allergic to peach peel and a protein called panallergen nonspecific lipid transfer protein should avoid goji berry.
 It may cause allergy with symptoms like hives, nausea, dizziness, or wheezing (20).

 2. Goji berry may cause drug interaction